 At night, they sleep with their heads and limbs tucked inside their shells to keep themselves warm as temperatures drop.

-If you only find your tortoise sleeping with its head extended during the day, this is likely why.
+This is likely why you only find your tortoise sleeping with its head extended during the day.

 No matter the tortoise’s age, sleeping with its head extended usually indicates comfort.

 Tortoises are defensive prey animals that rely on the protection of their shells to keep back attacks from predators.
 Sleeping is a vulnerable position that leaves a tortoise partly unaware of its surroundings.